JFreegman/SpicyPass/README.md

        src="https://scan.coverity.com/projects/20491/badge.svg"/>
 </a>

-**SpicyPass** is a minimalist password manager that utilizes state of the art cryptography for secure and simple password storage.
-It was designed by and for people who think modern software tends to be complicated, and is often bloated with unnecessary features.
-No setup is required aside from choosing a master password.
-SpicyPass comes equipped with both a graphical and command-line interface, as well as a cryptographically secure random password generator.
+**SpicyPass** is a light-weight password manager that utilizes state of the art cryptography and minimalist design principles for secure and simple password storage.

 [![Spicypass Screenshot](https://i.imgur.com/2oeSBU9.png "Main Window")](https://i.imgur.com/2oeSBU9.png)

+## Features
+* Both a command-line and graphical interface to choose from
+* An idle lock that prompts the user for their password after a period of inactivity
+* A cryptographically secure random password generator that maximizes entropy
+* The ability to copy passwords to the clipboard without revealing them on the screen
+* Data is automatically encrypted on disk - no setup required
+* Completely offline and free of any potential internet-facing attack vectors

 ## Install
 ### Dependencies